angelhumano/data_visualization_class_project/README.md

 The United States has more immigrants than any other country, which inspired our group to look into what causes people to migrate across the globe.
 We looked into factors that included GDP, education, life expectancy, crime rates, climate change, and so forth to understand better why people move.
 We hope to bring more transparency to the topic of migration.

-## Individual contribution to our data visualization final project:
+## Individual contribution to our data visualization final project

 - **Data Preparation and Transformation (ETL)**: I worked on getting our data ready for analysis, involving the extraction, cleaning, transformation, and merging of datasets.